Sunday, November 8, 2009

 Using audio technology was always a very important way to bond with the Rebbe, even before Gimmel Tammuz, back in the day of cassette tapes.
 However, it is obviously vital after Gimmel Tammuz, when, due to our many sins, we are no longer able to hear the Rebbe speak physically.

-Although hearing the Rebbe’s holy words directly and physically is surely likely to have the greatest impact on one’s feelings, in the meantime it surely behoves us to take advantage of the technology available to maintain our bond with the Rebbe as much as possible despite his having been concealed from us, albeit temporarily.
+Although hearing the Rebbe’s holy words directly and physically is surely likely to have the greatest impact on one’s feelings, in the meantime it surely behoves us to take advantage of the technology available (such as iPods, mp3 players, etc.) to maintain our bond with the Rebbe as much as possible despite his (temporary) concealment from us.

-And this will prepare us to see and hear him address us again, and reveal to one and all the most sublime and sweet secrets of Torah, may it happen now!
+And this will prepare us to see and hear him address us again, and reveal to once and for all the most sublime and sweet secrets of Torah, may it happen now!